Oceanside Bicycle Accident Lawyer

 • Road debris and street defects: Often, no person or thing is truly responsible for an accident or fall, but the road or sidewalk itself might be to blame.
 Poorly maintained bike trails or potholes in the road can cause severe injuries when cyclists run into them and fall.

-While many different factors may have contributed to your Oceanside bicycle accident, you need a lawyer with an investigative team on your side that can collect and examine all of the relevant evidence and assess the proper basis for your personal injury claim is.
+While many factors may have contributed to your Oceanside bicycle accident, you need a lawyer with an investigative team that can collect and examine all of the relevant evidence and assess the proper basis for your personal injury claim.

 What To Do After an Oceanside Bicycle Accident

 If you are physically able, call the police and ask for medical assistance.
-Even if you and the reckless driver think your injuries are relatively minor, still ask for an officer to come to the scene of the accident so they can file an accident report.
+Even if you and the reckless driver think your injuries are relatively minor, ask an officer to come to the accident scene so they can file an accident report.
 This is extremely important because this report can become valuable evidence during the injury claims process.

-If possible, use your smartphone to take photos of the scene of the accident, your injuries, the damage to your bicycle, traffic signs, etc. Also, if there were any witnesses, get their contact information.
-This is important because your Oceanside bicycle accident lawyer may need to contact these people and potentially depose them to establish liability on the part of the reckless driver.
+If possible, use your smartphone to take photos of the accident scene, your injuries, the damage to your bicycle, traffic signs, etc. Also, if there were any witnesses, get their contact information.
+This is important because your Oceanside bicycle accident lawyer may need to contact these people and potentially depose them to establish liability for the reckless driver.

 Once you’ve received medical treatment, you should speak to an attorney.
-Most injury attorneys offer free consultations, so there is no financial risk associated with simply speaking to an attorney about your legal options.
+Most injury attorneys offer free consultations, so no financial risk is associated with simply speaking to an attorney about your legal options.

 This video provides some safety tips for bicyclists to increase safety.